1. DEFINITIONS; ACCESS TO SERVICES; AND FEES

 5.3 Shipping Terms.
 All Purchased Equipment is shipped FOB shipping point.
 All right, title and interest to any software licensed to or provided to Customer in conjunction with the Purchased Equipment will remain with the applicable licensor(s).
 West retains a purchase money security interest in the Purchased Equipment until payment in full is received.

 5.4 Damaged Purchased Equipment.
 If Customer receives damaged Purchased Equipment upon shipment, Customer shall refuse the Purchased Equipment upon original delivery attempt.
 If damaged Purchased Equipment is accepted from the common carrier, such damage should be noted on the carrier delivery record.
 Customer is to save the Purchased Equipment and the original box and packaging and notify West immediately to arrange for a carrier inspection and a pickup of damaged goods.
-Customer shall notify West through Customer’s designated installation coordinator at 1-800-773-3037 (Monday through Friday 8:00AM - 5:00PM EST) within five (5) business days of receipt of damaged Purchased Equipment.
 Timely receipt of such information is necessary for West to file or assist Customer in filing applicable damage claims with the common carrier.

 5.6 Warranties on Purchased Equipment.
 CUSTOMER ACKNOWLEDGES THAT WEST IS NOT THE MANUFACTURER OF THE PURCHASED EQUIPMENT.
 CUSTOMER FURTHER ACKNOWLEDGES THAT IT IS NOT RELYING ON WEST TO DETERMINE IF THE PURCHASED EQUIPMENT CHOSEN BY CUSTOMER WILL FULFILL CUSTOMER’S SPECIFIC NEEDS OR REQUIREMENTS.
-EXCEPT AS SPECIFICALLY STATED BELOW, THE PURCHASED EQUIPMENT IS SOLD BY WEST TO CUSTOMER “AS IS” AND WEST DOES NOT EXTEND WARRANTIES OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING WARRANTIES OF TITLE, NON-INFRINGEMENT OR IMPLIED WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
+EXCEPT AS SPECIFICALLY STATED BELOW AND TO THE FULLEST EXTENT PERMITTED BY LAW, THE PURCHASED EQUIPMENT IS SOLD BY WEST TO CUSTOMER “AS IS” AND WEST DOES NOT EXTEND WARRANTIES, TERMS, CONDITIONS, GUARANTEES OR REPRESENTATIONS OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING WARRANTIES OF TITLE, NON-INFRINGEMENT OR IMPLIED WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
 ONLY THOSE EXPRESS WARRANTIES PROVIDED DIRECTLY BY THE MANUFACTURER OF SUCH PURCHASED EQUIPMENT ARE AVAILABLE TO CUSTOMER, COPIES OF WHICH MAY BE OBTAINED FROM THE MANUFACTURER.
 WEST DOES NOT WARRANT AND IS NOT RESPONSIBLE OR LIABLE FOR ANY WARRANTY WORK OR SERVICES PROVIDED BY SUCH PURCHASED EQUIPMENT MANUFACTURERS AND/OR ANY THIRD-PARTIES RETAINED TO PROVIDE SUCH WARRANTY WORK OR SERVICES.

 However, so long as Customer continues to purchase Monthly Recurring Services from West under this Agreement, and is using the Purchased Equipment in conjunction with such Monthly Recurring Services, West will repair or replace defective Purchased Equipment and/or Purchased Equipment damaged due to normal wear and tear caused by Customer’s reasonable use.
 For the purposes of this second paragraph of Sub-Section 5.6, the definition of Purchased Equipment shall be limited to IP telephones purchased by Customer from West and used by Customer with the Services.
 Customer shall properly package and ship any such defective or damaged Purchased Equipment to West at Customer's expense.
 West shall properly package and ship any new or repaired Purchased Equipment to Customer at West's expense.
 This repair and replacement guarantee specifically excludes damage caused by Customer misuse, abuse, intentional acts, acts of God, fire, flood, storm, earthquake, theft, vandalism, civil disobedience, electrical disturbances, or lightning damage, and any and all other damage or loss not caused by normal wear and tear to the Purchased Equipment associated with Customer’s reasonable use in conjunction with the Monthly Recurring Services, all as determined in West’s sole and exclusive judgment.